-We’ve been fascinated by their unique take on food.
-Loco Moco, Kalua Pork and Hawaiian Macaroni Salad are all very tasty island recipes we have featured on GypsyPlate.
-So we were pretty geared up to try another very common Hawaiian dish, this time with chicken.
+I’ve been fascinated by their unique takes on food like Loco Moco and Kalua Pork.
+So I was pretty geared up to try another very common Hawaiian dish, this time with chicken.

 What is Shoyu Chicken?

-While the precise origins of Shoyu Chicken are a bit murky, it likely emerged as local Hawaiian cooks began adapting and incorporating the flavors of soy sauce into their food.
+While the precise origins of this Hawaiian chicken recipe are a bit murky, it likely emerged as local cooks began adapting and incorporating the flavors of soy sauce into their food.
 Over time, they added elements like ginger, garlic, and brown sugar, lending the dish its distinct sweet and savory profile.

 - Cornstarch – To make a slurry to thicken the sauce.